kitbs/stubs/README.md

 ### Usage

-Simply declare the source and output and which variables to parse.
+Simply declare the source and output and which variables to render.
 ```php
 use Stub\Stub;
 ```